 The Raven Master is one of the Beefeaters, they are chosen specifically to look after the ravens.
 The current Ravenmaster has a special bond with the birds, he has published a book about the birds and frequently gives talks about his position and the Ravens.
 You can even follow him on social media.

 The Tower of London is home to the Crown Jewels, these Jewels are still in use today by members of the Royal Family for special events and ceremonies.
 The Jewels you can see are the actual items, not replicas or models.
 Unfortunately during the Civil War in the 17th Century, the original Jewels were taken and melted down by Oliver Cromwell who despised all aspects of Royalty.
 When the Monarchy was re-introduced, new Jewels were designed and built.
 More pieces were added to the collection over time and the Jewel house became home to the most magnificent Royal regalia.

-How many crowns does Queen Elizabeth II own?
+How many crowns does King Charles own?